Frequently Asked Questions

 Good News, The Confessing Movement, and UMAction are primarily supported by rank-and-file United Methodists and some local churches.
 However, neither individuals nor local churches are considered “members” of these organizations and the supporters do not elect the leaders of these groups.

 Local churches, pastors, and laity will be encouraged to become members of the WCA.
-In addition, we believe it is time for an all-encompassing organization that welcomes people and congregations from all across the spectrum of various renewal and reform groups within United Methodism.
+In addition, we believe it is time for an all-encompassing organization that welcomes people and congregations from all across the spectrum of various renewal and reform groups within United Methodism as well as others who affirm the WCA’s statements on biblical authority, faith and moral principles and who promote the ministry of the gospel from a Wesleyan theological perspective.
 The WCA is not a project of one renewal group, but rather the aspiration of all interested in the renewal of Christ’s church.
 At this critical juncture it is important for vibrant, orthodox congregations to bear witness together to the primacy of Scripture, and the time-honored traditions of our church.

 - How is the WCA different from Seedbed’s New Room Network?